 Disadvantages: Electric fencing will keep your pets in your yard, but it WON’T keep other animals out.
 Wild animals such as raccoons or coyotes can still get onto your property, leaving your pet with no way to escape them.
 And since they’re powered by electricity, invisible fences stop working if the power goes out.
 The static shock used to keep your dog from crossing the boundary can also have negative side effects.

-Approximate cost of materials: $200-$2,500 (depending on the size of your yard and how many dogs or other outdoor pets you have.)
+Cost of invisible fencing: $1.75 to $2.75 per linear foot (depending on the size of your yard and how many dogs or other outdoor pets you have.)

 FAQ About Types of Fencing and Their Uses

 won’t have to spend money on a contractor.
 For a full range of fencing costs, check out our Pricing Guide for Fencing.

 Wrought iron and vinyl fences tend to last the longest.

 In some places, yes.
 It all depends on the local laws and ordinances.
 You’ll need to research your county, city, and homeowners association’s fence height regulations.

 If you don’t have construction experience, you’re better off calling a professional landscaper to install fencing on your property.
 With professional installation, your fence will be more likely to stand up to severe weather and last a lot longer.
 The job is also more likely to come with a warranty.